Eat That Hedge!

 from Charlie Nardozzi, of Garden.org

-Hardy to USDA zone 7, in warm areas rosemary makes a great low growing, 3- to 5-foot tall hedge.
-The bush grows densely, produces beautiful blue flowers, wispy foliage and a memorable scent.
+Hardy to USDA zone 7, in warm areas rosemary makes a great low growing, 3-5-foot tall hedge.
+The rosemary bush grows densely, produces beautiful blue flowers, wispy foliage and a memorable scent.

-Nut bushes, such as filberts and hazelnuts, make an attractive hedgerow while providing edible nuts for wildlife and people.9)http://www.garden.org/ediblelandscaping/?page=201110-edible-hedge
+Nut bushes, such as filberts and hazelnuts, make an attractive hedgerow while providing edible nuts for people and wildlife.10)https://www.garden.org/ediblelandscaping/?page=201110-edible-hedge

-Oh!
-And one more thing: You can try espaliering any fruit or nut tree onto a fence or wall for your edible hedge.
-For more on espalier, you may enjoy perusing EspalierTrees.com.10)http://www.espaliertrees.com/
+You can try espaliering any fruit or nut tree onto a fence or wall for your edible hedge.
+For more on espalier, you may enjoy perusing EspalierTrees.com.11)https://www.espaliertrees.com/

 In closing, back to the Willow Whip Fence—while the inner bark is edible after boiling, that isn’t the best feature of this plant.